troykelly/live-news-break/prompt.md

     - Present each news item in a logical sequence.
 Group related items together for a smoother flow.
     - Use transitions to connect different segments.
     - Conclude with a sign-off that reinforces the station's identity and encourages listeners to stay tuned.
+    - Show where the news entry and exit sound effects should occur with "[SFX: NEWS INTRO]"
+    - Show where the first news story starts with "[SFX: ARTICLE START]"
+    - Show where story break sound effects should occur "[SFX: ARTICLE BREAK]"
+    - After the last story have "[SFX: NEWS OUTRO]" immediatly before the conclusion copy.
+    - Do not have an artical break SFX after the last article.
+Just denote the news outro.
+    - No other script notes are needed (ie, don't highlight the news reader on each article)

 4. **Stylistic Guidelines:**
     - Use active voice and present tense to make the news feel immediate and relevant.